vix-4800/Fusor/README.md

 -   **Database** – quick actions for opening and dumping a database.
 -   **Logs** – shows your project's log file (Laravel only) with a refresh button and optional auto refresh.
--   **Settings** – fields for selecting the project directory, framework and PHP executable or Docker service name.
+-   **Settings** – fields for selecting the project directory, framework, PHP executable or Docker service name, and the server port.
 Browse buttons let you choose each path.

 The Logs tab also provides an **Auto refresh** checkbox to reload logs automatically every few seconds.

-The application stores your selected project path, PHP binary, framework, Docker service name and the "use docker" setting in `~/.fusor_config.json`.
+The application stores your selected project path, PHP binary, framework, Docker service name, server port and the "use docker" setting in `~/.fusor_config.json`.
 These values are restored automatically when the application starts.